czyreenne/Escrow-Smart-Contracts-Protocol/tests/README.md

 ## Test Directory Structure
 The testing suite consists of the following files:
 - `test_deploy.py`: Deploys ConditionVerifier and Escrow contracts without requiring manual input of the deployer's private key, allowing for multiple contract redeployments quickly to simulate a clean room environment.
-- `test_escrow.py`: Runs eight manually drafted edge cases, deploying a fresh contract for each case
+- `test_escrow.py`: Runs seventeen manually drafted edge cases, deploying a fresh contract for each case
 - `fuzz_test.py`: Testing with randomised inputs and sequence of operations, up to n iterations (can be changed within the script itself)

 ## Instructions